IFCU Statement on the election of Leo XIV

 On the occasion of the Jubilee of Artists, a mass was celebrated on Sunday February 16 in St. Peter’s Basilica in Rome.
 In his homily, read by Cardinal José Tolentino de Mendonça, to artists and men of culture, the Pope affirmed that he sees them as guardians of the beatitudes and beauty, while inviting them to educate in hope.
 (Homily)

-Africa Peace and Development Network Webinar – 16 April 2025 – “Why Most Peace Research should be Action Research”
+Africa Peace and Development Network Webinar – 28 May 2025 – “Your Voice Matters!
+Peace Professionalism Project (PPP) Research 2025“

 Our next training session “Leading Catholic Universities in the XXIst Century” will be organized from September 14 to 19, 2025.
 It will be hosted by the Pontifical Irish College.